Kodiak Gas Services (KGS)

 AI Analysis | Feedback

-- Contract Natural Gas Compression Services: Kodiak Gas Services provides and operates natural gas compression equipment under long-term contracts for energy producers and midstream customers.
+- Contract Natural Gas Compression Services: Kodiak Gas Services provides and operates large horsepower natural gas compression units under fixed-revenue contracts for upstream and midstream customers, primarily in the Permian Basin and Eagle Ford Shale, to support natural gas and oil production.

 AI Analysis | Feedback